Frequently Asked Questions

 Yes.
 All counties require that you attach postage to your ballot before mailing it back.
 However, this amount may vary between counties.
 If you have questions about how much postage to affix to your mail ballot, contact your county clerk and recorder, or consult the instructions that will accompany your mail ballot.

-If you are voting by mail in the March 5 Presidential Primary Election, we recommend putting your ballot in the mail by Monday, February 26 to ensure it arrives on time.
-After that date, we recommend dropping your ballot off at a secure drop box, Voter Service Center, or voting in person.
+If you are voting by mail in the 2024 General Election, we recommend putting your ballot in the mail by Monday, October 28 to ensure it arrives on time - postmarks don't count!
+After Monday, October 28, we recommend dropping your ballot off at a secure drop box, Voter Service Center, or voting in person.

-Colorado accepts the following types of IDs, all of which may be presented in physical or digital form.
-Here are the 16 acceptable forms of ID for voting in Colorado:
+Colorado accepts the following types of IDs, all of which may be presented in physical or digital form:

 • A valid Colorado driver’s license or valid identification card issued by the Colorado Department of Revenue.
 (Note: documents issued to not lawfully present and temporarily lawfully present individuals under Part 5 of Article 2 of Title 42, C.R.S. are not acceptable forms of identification.)